 Related areas would include English, Biology, Modern Studies, PE, Skills for Work Early Education and Childcare or Skills for Work Health Sector.
+There is now also a 1 year study option available to eligible pupils.
 Pupils would benefit from studying subjects such as Higher English, Higher Psychology, Higher Biology, Higher Modern Studies, Higher PE during S5 and S6.

 All applicants will be required to attend an interview and be eligible for PVG Scheme membership.

 Whilst you are taking part in the course you will be required to always:

 - Be ready to start your class at the given time;